rpark3/ECON3916-Statistical-Machine-Learning/README.md

 ## About Me

-I am an undergraduate economics student pursuing roles in **Data Analysis, Economic Consulting, and Finance**.
+I am an undergraduate Biology student pursuing a minor in Economics
 My focus is on building practical, data-driven skills while staying grounded in economic reasoning.
 I’m particularly interested in applying rigorous analytical methods to real-world economic and financial problems.

 ---